api3dao/contracts/docs/contracts/api3market.md

 Signed API URL registrations are not required for subscription purchases.
 Therefore, calling `updateSignedApiUrl()` for any Airnode address related to an active dAPI whenever it does not revert is the only way of keeping up to date with these.

-Finally, charging a subscription price for a set duration implies a service guarantee, which may not be upheld if the price has been underestimated (e.g., a gas spike causes the sponsor wallet to be depleted before what is predicted).
+Finally, charging a subscription price for a set duration implies a service guarantee, which may not be upheld if the price has been underestimated (e.g., a gas spike causes the sponsor wallet to be depleted before the predicted time).
-Against this, the sponsor wallet balance of each dAPI should be kept at a level close to what the respective `computeExpectedSponsorWalletBalance()` call returns.
+To mitigate this risk, the sponsor wallet balance of each dAPI should be kept at a level close to what the respective `computeExpectedSponsorWalletBalance()` call returns.